almaan/sepal/README.md

 * Melanoma analysis  : [LINK](https://github.com/almaan/sepal/blob/master/examples/melanoma.ipynb)
 * Breast Cancer analysis : [LINK]()

+## Supported Files and Format

+We expect the input to `sepal` to be in the format `n_locations x n_genes`, however if your data is structured in the opposite way (`n_genes x n_locations`) simply provide the `--transpose` flag when running either the simulation or analysis and this will be taken care of.

+We currently support `.csv`,`.tsv` and `.h5ad` formats.
+For the latter, we expect the data to be structured according to [THIS](https://github.com/almaan/space2h5ad/) format.
+We expect that there will be a release from the `scanpy` team in the near future, where a standardized format for spatial data is presented, but until then we will be using the aforementioned standard.

 ## Data
 All the data we used is public, and can be found accessed at the following links: